-A parachute accident nearly ended his way of life
+A parachuting accident ended a military man’s career and nearly his way of life.

 Anthony T. Adams, II Adams was a US Army surgical technician, on active duty when he suffered a ‘hard landing’ during parachute training exercises.
 The incident left his foot shattered.
 Army physicians tried twice, but were unable to surgically repair his foot.
 Their lack of success led to Adams’s medical discharge from the Army and the work he loved.